Why Your Agency Needs A Client Portal

 8. They make it easy to communicate with clients

 One of the best things about a client portal is that it makes communication with clients easy and convenient.
 All communications are stored in one place, so both you and your clients can easily access them whenever necessary.
 This saves time and hassle, and ensures that all communications are properly documented.

 Additionally, the client portal gives clients the ability to update their own contact information, making it easy for you to keep track of your customers’ latest details.
 This also helps reduce the chances of any communication errors.

 Finally, a client portal can help you engage with clients even when you’re out of the office.
 With SPP, clients receive automated responses when your team isn’t available.
 They’re informed that their ticket has been raised and given an estimate about when they’ll get a response.

 Best of all?
-All email communications are sent through your domain!
+All email communications can be sent through your domain.

 9. They give you the ability to track client activity and performance

 The client portal also gives you the ability to track client activity and performance.
 This information is essential for understanding how your services are being used and for identifying any areas where improvements can be made.

 With detailed reports on customer activity, you can gain valuable insights into which services are most popular, understand how much revenue each client generates, and more.
 This information can help you make more informed decisions about your business and help you improve your services.

 Additionally, the client portal provides performance data on all payments processed through your Stripe account.
 With this information, you can track how much money you’re making from each service, see which services are most profitable, and more.